Rytis-Stan/insurance-backend-coding-task/TASK_IMPLEMENTATION_NOTES.md

 ## Architecture and code structure

+The API tests check the system like a black box.

 ## Future considerations and potential improvements

 As the codebase evolves, a list of things should be considered: